telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/color-blending.md

 |----|----|
 ![tools-visual-style-builder-working-with-visual-style-builder-color-blending 001](images/tools-visual-style-builder-working-with-visual-style-builder-color-blending001.png)|![tools-visual-style-builder-working-with-visual-style-builder-color-blending 002](images/tools-visual-style-builder-working-with-visual-style-builder-color-blending002.png)|

->note In order to access the ColorBlendDialog, you should open Visual Style Builder, select the Tools menu item and click the Blend Color item.
+>tip In order to access the ColorBlendDialog, you should open Visual Style Builder, select the Tools menu item and click the Blend Color item.
 >

 ## Color Settings